 23. Lower Automation – “Information Entrepreneurs and Their Lipsynching Choirs” (Illinois)

-These noisy math rock bunkers are a shot of pure adrenaline, often featuring bizarrely textured guitars and screeching, hellishly urgent vocals.
-Their latest EP Welcome to My Deathbed ups the ante and gets even weirder, but “Information Entrepreneurs and Their Lipsynching Choirs” from their last album is a crazy snapshot of the band’s overall intensity.
+These noisy math rock punkers are a shot of pure adrenaline, often featuring bizarrely textured guitars and screeching, hellishly urgent vocals.
+Their latest EP Welcome to My Deathbed ups the ante and gets even weirder, and also more melodic.
+But “Information Entrepreneurs and Their Lipsynching Choirs” from their last album makes for a crazy snapshot of the band’s dynamic intensity, so get your fix.

 Check out the band’s discography here.